ws-data-engineering/bootcamp-modules-week-4/26-Stu_Local-Storage-Todos/README.md

 * What is `sessionStorage`?
 How is it different from `localStorage`?

+Local storage object - Stores data with no expiration date.
+Session storage object - Stores data for one session (data is lost when the browser tab is closed)

 Use [Google](https://www.google.com) or another search engine to research this.

 ---